Special Educational Needs and Disabilities (SEND)

 All additional provision is overseen by the school's SENCo and is designed and implemented by class teachers, supported by our teaching assistants.
 As with individual targets, the most important point is this: additional provision depends on the needs of the child.

-For details of planing, assessment and reporting of your child's progress, please see our SEND and Assessment policies.
+For details of planning, assessment and reporting of your child's progress, please see our SEND and Assessment policies.

 Transitions can be difficult for all children, but particularly children with SEND.
 We therefore have thorough procedure in place to ensure that any transition is a smooth as possible.